yoheikikuta/resume/README.md

 **Cookpad Inc.** (201612 - 201901)
 - Research and Development
   - Created new service using machine learning <br>
-  Image recognition using deep learning: classification, object detection, attactiveness estimation, etc
+  Image recognition using deep learning: classification, object detection, attractiveness estimation, etc
   - Attended machine learning conference<br>
-  PAKDD, IJCAI, NIPS (as a top conference reportoer of JSAI in 2017), ...
+  PAKDD, IJCAI, NIPS (as a top conference reporter of JSAI in 2017), ...
 - Sponsoring conference and organizing event
-  - Led company's exhibition, chaired a session of IPSJ, is one of committee members of CEA
+  - Led company's exhibition, chaired a session of IPSJ, is one of the committee members of CEA
   - Organized various events, see [connpass page](https://connpass.com/user/YoheiKikuta/open/)
 - Hiring and team building
-  - Conducted interview with candidate for machine learning position in domestic and global
+  - Conducted interview with candidates for machine learning position in domestic and global
-  - Contributed team building and communiation strategy
+  - Contributed team building and communication strategy

 **Deloitte** (201404 - 201611)
 - Research and Development
-  - Investigated business application by means of cutting edge technologies and wrote papers <br>
+  - Investigated business application through cutting edge technologies and wrote papers <br>
   Image recognition using deep learning, recommendation
 - Data analysis service to a client (onsite project at a client's office)
   - Built machine learning module for a recommender system <br>